e-mail: bok@dhit.pl

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Health risk associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which is crucial in the context of child safety.
-Furthermore, tiny parts of these magnets can complicate diagnosis after entering the body.
+• Potential hazard arising from small pieces of magnets can be dangerous, in case of ingestion, which becomes significant in the context of child safety.
+Additionally, tiny parts of these devices have the potential to complicate diagnosis after entering the body.

 Caution with Neodymium Magnets